UW-UPL/Documentation/README.md

   * /home
 * Home directory backups as well
   * In /home_backup
-* Postgres Database of Users / their status as member, coord, etc
-  * Python scripts use this to generate needed files for linux functionality
 * AFS Connection
   * Mounts a network drive of the CSL lab so we an read out valid CS users.
 * Webcam